BrayanOFC-Li/baileysx/README.md

 This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WhatsApp or any of its subsidiaries or its affiliates.
 The official WhatsApp website can be found at whatsapp.com.
 "WhatsApp" as well as related names, marks, emblems and images are registered trademarks of their respective owners.

-The maintainers of Baileys do not in any way condone the use of this application in practices that violate the Terms of Service of WhatsApp.
+The maintainers of baileysx do not in any way condone the use of this application in practices that violate the Terms of Service of WhatsApp.
 The maintainers of this application call upon the personal responsibility of its users to use this application in a fair way, as it is intended to be used.
 Use at your own discretion.
 Do not spam people with this.
 We discourage any stalkerware, bulk or automated messaging usage.

 ##